asyncapi/generator/docs/template-development.md

 |`parameters[param].default`| Any | Default value of the parameter if not specified.
 Shouldn't be used for mandatory `required=true` parameters.
 |`parameters[param].required`| Boolean | Whether the parameter is required or not.

-These are predefined configurations which help generator achieve specific set of tasks throughout the generation process.
+Above table mentions some of the configurations options which help generator achieve specific set of tasks throughout the generation process.
 The `generator` property from 'package.json' contains all the configuration information.
 To learn more about template configuration and various supported parameters.
 Read more about the [configuration file](configuration-file.md).

 > Whenever you make a change to the package.json, make sure you perform an update by running `npm install`;  this command synchronizes with the package-lock.json and validates the file.

+### Adding configuration options in `package.json`

 The following examples show some advanced configurations that we can use in our `package.json` file: